terencechain/consensus-specs/specs/_features/ePBS/validator.md

 The slot N+1 proposer can't submit a new IL, and any attempt will be ignored.
 The builder for N+1 must adhere to the N-1 summary.
 If k consecutive slots lack payloads, the next full slot must still follow the N-1 inclusion list.

+### Why skip the attestation if you are assigned to PTC?

+PTC validators are selected as the first index from each beacon committee, excluding builders.
+These validators receive a full beacon attestation reward when they correctly identify the payload reveal status.
+Specifically, if they vote for "full" and the payload is included, or vote for "empty" and the payload is excluded.
+Attestations directed at the CL block from these validators are disregarded, eliminating the need for broadcasting.
+This does not apply if you are an aggregator.